18 Top-Rated Beaches on Cape Cod (with Map)

 Mayflower Beach is an award-winning property, a prize belonging to the Cape Cod National Seashore.
 This is a spot that presents a wonderful landscape captured by artists from around the globe.
 The dunes, fine sand, marshlands, and breaking waves are all here, melding into a beach scene most have pictured in their mind's eye.

 Tourists will find that, in season, the beach is very popular, but if you are willing to persevere, you can find a quiet spot to call your own.
 The waves make it a regular spot for surfers and boogie boarders.
 Parents will need to keep watch if they are traveling with little ones, as the undertow can be quite strong.

 Three parking lots corresponding to the areas of the beach are available for a fee.
 Amenities include lifeguards, showers, and restrooms.
 The boardwalk is wheelchair accessible, and special wheelchairs are available for the beach.

-Continue the oceanfront experience with the Corsair and Cross Rip Oceanfront, with balcony suites, a pool, and private beach.
+Continue the oceanfront experience with the Corsair and Cross Rip Oceanfront, with balcony suites, a pool, and a private beach.
 The popular Sesuit Harbor House has a colonial New England charm.
 Loyal fans return year after year for their vacations.

 Location: Dunes Road, Dennis, Massachusetts